peterkhe1999/CheatSheet/OSCP/README.md

 Find-InterestingDomainAcl | select identityreferencename,activedirectoryrights,acetype,objectdn | ?{$_.IdentityReferenceName -NotContains "DnsAdmins"} | ft
 ```

-**SYSVOL** may include files and folders that reside on the domain controller itself.
-It is typically used for various domain policies and scripts.
+**SYSVOL** is typically used for various domain policies and scripts.
 By default, the SYSVOL folder is mapped to `%SystemRoot%\SYSVOL\Sysvol\domain-name` on the domain controller and every domain user has access to it.

 Historically, system administrators often changed local workstation passwords through **Group Policy Preferences** (GPP).
 However, even though GPP-stored passwords are encrypted with AES-256, the private key for the encryption has been posted on MSDN.
 We can use this key to decrypt these encrypted passwords.